Prime Minister Modi is now the most wanted world leader: Harsh Vardhan Shringla - ExBulletin

 Prime Minister Modi is now the most wanted world leader: Harsh Vardhan Shringla

-New Delhi: Prime Minister Narendra Modi is one of the most sought-after world leaders in any global decision-making, said G20 Presidency Chief Coordinator Harsh Vardhan Shringla.
+New Delhi, January 6: Prime Minister Narendra Modi is one of the most sought-after world leaders in any global decision-making, says G20 Presidency Chief Coordinator Harsh Vardhan Shringla.

 In the podcast with ANI Editor-in-Chief Smita Prakash, Shringla said, “Prime Minister Modi is probably one of the most wanted leaders in the world for any global decision-making you have, be it in the climate change whether it’s a political issue or an economic issue it’s always called in.
 It’s also called out in all the G7 summits We’re part of the BRICS, SCO, I2U2 and Quad… We have these mechanisms that allow us to engage with organizations or groups of countries around the world.”
 Shringla also said that Prime Minister Modi’s chemistry with world leaders has helped foreign policy and that one can see the impact on photos of world leaders (family).